Part 1: Top 6 e-Commerce fears and how to ease the fears of online shopping

 online shopping

-It may seem too hard to believe, but there’s still a lot of people who are still afraid of shopping online.
+It may seem too hard to believe, but there are still a lot of people who are still afraid and fear of online shopping.
 Someone, who regularly shops online, doesn’t even think while entering debit or credit card information online.

 You might be probably shopping online on a regular basis, buying movie tickets, paying bills online, etc., but it does not necessarily mean that everyone else feels the same about shopping online.